nilearn/nilearn/doc/decoding/searchlight.rst

 recomputed.
 One thus builds the distribution of the decision statistic under the hypothesis that there is no relationship between the tested variates and the target variates.
-In neuroimaging, this is generally done by swapping the signal values of all :term:`voxels` while the tested variables remain unchanged [2]_.
+In neuroimaging, this is generally done by swapping the signal values of all :term:`voxels<voxel>` while the tested variables remain unchanged [2]_.
 A voxel-wise analysis is then performed on the permuted data.
 The relationships between the image descriptors and the tested variates are broken while the value of the